-Your gift helps support a child's early development by viewing and learning about artworks by professional artists, as well as experience creating art of their own.
+Your gift helps support a child's early development by viewing and learning about artworks by professional artists, and experiencing and creating art of their own.
 Your generosity is essential and helps children develop gross and fine motor skills, build their vocabulary and ability to read, reach key developmental milestones, and begin to show self-expression.
 It also allows them to explore other cultures, viewpoints and concepts.

 Myth: Art isn’t important for preschoolers.

 Fact: Between 90-95 percent of brain development occurs by age 5.
 Art factors significantly in language development, motor skills and problem solving.

 No matter what vocation they pursue, your financial gift will help our young guests to nurture their ability to think creatively.
 You will help foster their curiosity and natural inclination to experiment and explore to support and develop their problem-solving skills – and that’s not limited to our youngest guests.